Anadea/anadea_blog/content/posts/best-rated-ai-agents-for-healthcare-how-to-choose-the-right-one/index.md

 The number of healthcare AI solutions in the market is continuously growing, which may make the process of selecting the necessary one quite time-consuming.
 To facilitate this choice for you, we have prepared a list of the best rated AI agents for healthcare in several categories.

-Ambient Documentation Agents
+### Ambient Documentation Agents

 DAX Copilot from Nuance + Microsoft is widely used in hospitals and large clinics.
 It is integrated into major EHR systems like Epic and Cerner and can help doctors transcribe patient visits and pre-populate documentation fields.
-Thanks to DAX, clinicians can reduce documentation time by 50%.
+Thanks to DAX, clinicians can [reduce documentation time by 50%](https://azuremarketplace.microsoft.com/en-uk/marketplace/apps/nuance_gskaff.dax_copilot_us?tab=overview).

 Nabla has presented its AI copilot for recording consultations and assisting with post-visit note generation.
 It is suitable for smaller clinics or practices that prioritize data residency.
 Now, the company is working on the expansion into agentic AI.
 It is expected that its agents will be able to automate every task users may want to.
 For example, they will be able to initiate actions in the electronic health record and structure the documentation.

 Interest in such solutions among investors demonstrates growing recognition of AI’s potential to transform healthcare.
-In June 2025, Crunchbase reported that Nabla had raised $70 million in its Series C funding round for the development of its AI agents.
+In June 2025, Crunchbase reported that Nabla had raised [$70 million in its Series C ](https://news.crunchbase.com/ai/nabla-ai-copilot-agents-healthcare-funding/)funding round for the development of its AI agents.

-Patient Access
+### Patient Access

 Hyro provides conversational AI that can understand patient intent across multiple channels, including web, voice, and messaging.
 Such solutions are often used to reduce call center volume and improve self-service access.
-According to the information provided on the Hyro website, its AI voice agent for healthcare can handle or redirect more than 65% of incoming calls.
+According to the information provided on the [Hyro website](https://www.hyro.ai/healthcare/), its AI voice agent for healthcare can handle or redirect more than 65% of incoming calls.

-PolyAI focuses on voice-first AI agents for contact centers for different domains, and healthcare is one of them.
+[PolyAI](https://poly.ai/industries/healthcare/) focuses on voice-first AI agents for contact centers for different domains, and healthcare is one of them.
 They are capable of handling complex patient interactions and conversational flows without human intervention.

-Revenue Cycle Management (RCM) and Medical Coding
+### Revenue Cycle Management (RCM) and Medical Coding

-Notable Health specializes in automating repetitive RCM tasks.
+[Notable Health](https://www.notablehealth.com/) specializes in automating repetitive RCM tasks.
 For example, you can use it to automate claim submission or eligibility checks.
 The company provides a platform to rapidly develop and deploy both pre-built and custom AI agents for healthcare organizations.
 Users can leverage a low-code interface to pre-configure workflows and tailor agents to specific operational needs without heavy engineering efforts.

-Another solution from this category is Fathom Medical Coding AI.
+Another solution from this category is [Fathom Medical Coding AI](https://fathomhealth.com/).
 It automates coding workflows, but at the same time, it maintains human-in-the-loop validation.
 Such agents are often used in hospitals to reduce manual labor.

-Triage and Voice Nurse Agents
+### Triage and Voice Nurse Agents

-In July 2025, Infermedica introduced its pre-triage voice agent for healthcare call centers.
+In July 2025, Infermedica introduced its [pre-triage voice agent ](https://infermedica.com/blog/articles/when-ai-picks-up-pre-triage-voice-agent-for-call-centers)for healthcare call centers.
 It can conduct structured pre-triage assessments before a nurse takes the call.
 The agent combines LLMs, speech recognition, and speech synthesis with a probabilistic knowledge graph.
 As a result, it can ensure that clinical reasoning remains transparent and evidence-based.
 According to the company, standard triage takes 11-15 minutes per patient.
 Infermedica’s AI voice agent for healthcare can trim 3-4 minutes off each call by pre-gathering symptoms and essential patient details.

-Another example of the best AI agents for healthcare is Hippocratic AI.
+Another example of the best AI agents for healthcare is [Hippocratic AI](https://www.hippocraticai.com/).
 It provides advanced AI “voice nurses” that are powered by medical-grade language models.
 These solutions can assist clinicians in virtual consultations and remote monitoring.

-Should You Buy or Build an AI Agent for Healthcare?
+## Should You Buy or Build an AI Agent for Healthcare?

 With a wide range of ready-made agents, it seems that it is possible to find a suitable solution for every use case.
 Nevertheless, the development of custom AI agents remains a very popular option among medical organizations and hospitals.
 Both approaches have their pluses and minuses.

-Ready-to-use AI Agents
+### Ready-to-Use AI Agents

 When you buy an off-the-shelf AI agent solution from an established vendor, you can be sure that the solution will be rapidly deployed and will have built-in regulatory certifications and enterprise-grade support.
 However, the lack of customization can seriously limit the efficiency of your AI agent.

 When to choose this option:

-You need to launch an AI agent healthcare solution quickly with minimal technical setup
+* You need to launch an AI agent healthcare solution quickly with minimal technical setup

-You require 24/7 vendor support.
+* You require 24/7 vendor support.

-Your internal team doesn’t have the expertise to manage AI infrastructure.
+* Your internal team doesn’t have the expertise to manage AI infrastructure.

-Custom Healthcare AI Agents
+### Custom Healthcare AI Agents

 AI agent development offers deep customization and control over data governance, which is crucial in the highly regulated healthcare industry.

 When to build a custom solution:

-You need to integrate AI into custom clinical workflows or proprietary systems.
+* You need to integrate AI into custom clinical workflows or proprietary systems.

-You can’t share sensitive information with third-party vendors.
+* You can’t share sensitive information with third-party vendors.

-You have an in-house team (or a reliable tech partner) that can maintain model updates and infrastructure scaling
+* You have an in-house team (or a reliable tech partner) that can maintain model updates and infrastructure scaling

-Though custom AI agent development requires bigger investments at the initial stages and longer deployment timelines, this approach can guarantee that your AI agents will be fully tailored to your specific needs and smoothly integrated into your tech ecosystem.
+Though [custom AI agent development ](https://anadea.info/services/custom-ai-agent-development)requires bigger investments at the initial stages and longer deployment timelines, this approach can guarantee that your AI agents will be fully tailored to your specific needs and smoothly integrated into your tech ecosystem.

-Looking for a reliable tech partner with expertise in AI development?

-At Anadea, we have been successfully delivering custom AI solutions for more than 6 years and are always open to new projects.
+{{< advert_with_cta title="Looking for a reliable tech partner with expertise in AI development?" description="At Anadea, we have been successfully delivering custom AI solutions for more than 6 years and are always open to new projects." button="Let’s discuss" url="https://anadea.info/services/ai-software-development" >}}

-Let’s discuss

 With more than two decades in custom software development, Anadea has deep healthcare domain knowledge and strong skills in building AI solutions.
-Our team specializes in creating compliant and secure solutions for healthcare and knows how to build AI agents tailored to each client’s workflows.
+Our team specializes in creating compliant and secure solutions for healthcare and knows [how to build AI agents ](https://anadea.info/blog/how-to-build-an-ai-agent/)tailored to each client’s workflows.
 Over the years of work in the industry, we have successfully delivered 16+ AI solutions for global enterprises and 9+ custom AI agents for various use cases.

 For us, it is crucial to create AI tools that will complement human expertise (not replace it) and will be helpful for both medical professionals and patients.

-Hybrid Approach
+### Hybrid Approach

 Given the benefits of both approaches, today, many organizations opt for a hybrid model.
 They combine vendor-provided AI solutions for common use cases and custom agents for specialized workflows.